-As with any servo motor, the MDX must be mounted so as to provide maximum heat sinking and airflow.
+The MDX must be mounted to provide maximum heat sinking and airflow.
 Keep enough space around the Integrated Motor to allow for the airflow.

-- Never use the drive where there is no airflow or where other devices cause the surrounding air to be more than 40°C (104°F). - Never use the drive where metal or other electrically conductive particles can infiltrate the drive.
+- Never use the drive where there is no airflow or where other devices cause the surrounding air to be more than 40°C (104°F). - Never put the drive where it can get wet. - Never use the drive where metal or other electrically conductive particles can - infiltrate the drive.